oracle/terraform-provider-oci/website/docs/d/os_management_hub_profiles.html.markdown

 * `managed_instance_group` - Provides identifying information for the specified managed instance group.
 	* `display_name` - Managed instance group name.
 	* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the managed instance group.
 * `management_station_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the management station to associate with an  instance once registered.
-Associating with a management station applies only to non-OCI instances.
+Management stations are only used by non-OCI instances.
 * `os_family` - The operating system family.
 * `profile_type` - The type of profile.
+* `profile_version` - The version of the profile.
+The version is automatically incremented each time the profiled is edited.
 * `registration_type` - The type of instance to register.
 * `software_sources` - The list of software sources that the registration profile will use.
 	* `description` - Software source description.